 If you have recently become self-employed, you may be wondering what support is available to you during the coronavirus pandemic.
-The Government have announced an unprecedented support package for businesses and their employees, but what about for you?
+The government has announced an unprecedented support package for businesses and their employees, but what about for you?

 For the self-employed, there is the Self-Employment Income Support Scheme (SEISS).
 But what is the scheme, and are you eligible?
 Read on to find out more.